CrossCollab/CrossSnap/README.md

 Download Expo from the Apple Store, and then hover your phone camera over the QR code in your second terminal.

+Once you have signed up, pick a puzzle from the 'All puzzles' page.
+Invite your friends to join with the same gameId as you!

 Have fun!